- Day to Day HR

 A common pattern we see in businesses is that in the rush to communicate and reassure clients, reassuring your own staff falls down the agenda.

-It can be tempting to want to bury your head in the sand and just wait for the dust to settle, especially if the loss of such a valued employee has left you feeling vulnerable and unsure what to say to staff.
+It can be tempting to want to bury your head in the sand and just wait for the dust to settle when any employee resigns, let along when a key employee resigns, especially if the loss of such a valued employee has left you feeling vulnerable and unsure what to say to staff.
 But the impact of losing a key employee will ripple across the organisation.
 For smaller businesses in particular, it’s possible the loss of one staff member will alter the day-to-day work for everyone in some capacity or another.

 The following steps will help you to focus your people, your business and yourself, and help you to identify, and communicate, both the challenges and opportunities that accompany change.